 Article 2: Election of Officers

-- The President and all other elected officers shall begin serving on 1 January following the post-conference election for a term of two years.
-The President shall serve only one term of two years.
+- The President and all other elected officers shall begin serving on 1 January following the post-conference election.
+The President shall serve only one two-year term.

-- The President-Elect shall only serve one term of two years and shall automatically accede to the office of President.
+- The President-Elect shall serve only one two-year term and shall automatically accede to the office of President.